Whiplash refers to the injury of a number of structures in the neck as a result of a sudden acceleration or deceleration of the head.

 - Poor posture

-Treatment of cervical headaches requires correction of the dysfunctions occurring in the neck.
-These dysfunctions can be assessed and corrected by a Physiotherapist.
+Treatment of cervical headaches requires correction of the dysfunctions occurring as a result of neck injuries.
+These dysfunctions can be assessed and corrected by Physiotherapy services